-That in fact, Petitioner was notified by Yates, after she had spoken to Spallina initially, that Spallina had barked at her, as he has done repeatedly without courtesy, respect or professionalism that she did not “know who her client was” or words to that effect, in a condescending tone in reference to her representation of Petitioner and imparting that she should abandon representation of Petitioner.
-This perhaps explains Petitioner’s Pro Se status and his inability, despite repeated attempts from even referred Attorneys at Law to represent him here now before this Court.
+That in fact, Petitioner was notified by Yates, after she had spoken to Spallina initially, that Spallina had barked at her, as he has done repeatedly without courtesy, respect or professionalism on calls with Petitioner’s and others that she did not “know who her client was” or words to that effect, in a condescending tone in reference to her representation of Petitioner and imparting that she should abandon representation of Petitioner.
+This perhaps explains Petitioner’s Pro Se status in this Court due to his inability, despite repeated attempts from even referred Attorneys at Law to represent him here now before this Court and part of coordinated effort to deprive Petitioner of his rights to representation in any court, as exhibited in the ECC articles.

-That in the already exhibited herein Motion for Rehearing, this Court will see how Petitioner’s 6th Amendment Right to Counsel in these civil matters has wholly been interfered with to block any of the victims from help in the legal community and how those corrupted ethics bosses or mob bosses it appears, destroy the lives of those trying to actually do their jobs ethically and fairly for these clients.
+That in the already exhibited herein Motion for Rehearing, this Court will see how Petitioner’s 6th Amendment Right to Counsel in these civil matters has wholly been interfered with to block any of the victims in the related cases to Anderson from help in the legal community and how those corrupted ethics bosses or mob bosses it appears, destroy the lives of those Good Intentioned Attorneys at Law trying to actually do their jobs ethically and fairly for their clients.

-nowand other E. All of these parties should be removed and precluded from any further involvement in this probate matter, other than to relinquish all records to this Court and Petitioner and replacement counsel screened heavily for conflicts with any of the Defendants listed in the exhibited herein Conflict of Interest Disclosure For the following reasons,
+That Petitioner, having a long career in the insurance industry, with leading law firms and billionaires as his clients from the time he was 21, has many dear friends that are Attorneys at Law but whom he would never ask to put their lives and livelihoods in danger and make them targets too.

-Proskauer Rose
+That these RICO Defendant LAW FIRMS are now under investigation in several ongoing actions involving the theft of the Intellectual Properties, including the investigations that have led to suspension of the IP with the US Patent Office pending the outcome of joint federal investigations.
+Therefore, all of the following law firms and other now involved in the Estates have Conflicts of Interests with the Iviewit companies, Simon Bernstein, Petitioner and the Estates regarding the Iviewit RICO, as defined below.
+All of these parties should be removed and precluded from any further involvement in this probate matter, other than to relinquish all records to this Court and Petitioner and replacement Personal Representatives and Successor Trustees, this time screened heavily in advance for conflicts of interests with any of the Defendants listed in the exhibited herein already Conflict of Interest Disclosure.
+For the following reasons,

-Former Iviewit IP Counsel
+Proskauer has conflicts as,

-Shareholder of Iviewit stock
+Former Iviewit IP and corporate counsel,

-Formed all Iviewit companies, many were only later learned to exist through investigations and court actions
+Former personal counsel to Simon and Petitioner,

-Albert Gortz did the estate planning work for Simon, Shirley, Petitioner, Trust of Joshua Ennio Zander Bernstein and Jacob Noah Archie Bernstein.
-This is estate work was done because the Iviewit companies where about to go public when it was learned that IP counsel was stealing the IP.
-That Exhibit 1 of the Simon Bernstein Will, discussed already above and filed with this Court is presumed to have been from the former work done by Proskauer and Gortz.
+Shareholder of Iviewit stock,

-Defendant in Fed RICO & ANTITRUST Lawsuit with Eliot Bernstein et al.
+Former estate counsel Albert Gortz did the estate planning work for Simon, Shirley, Petitioner, Trust of Joshua Ennio Zander Bernstein and Jacob Noah Archie Bernstein.

-Submitted to TS the Exhibit 1 in the Will of Simon filed with this Court
+Proskauer, Gortz et al. are Defendants in the RICO Lawsuit and under investigation in State, Federal and International investigations,

-Claims not to have missing 1995 Insurance Trust described above whereby Proskauer was the last law firm in possession of the Trust in 2000-2001.
+Proskauer claims not to have the missing 1995 IIT described above whereby Proskauer was the last law firm in possession of the trust in 2000-2001 and this may be done with intent as further posited herein.

 That Proskauer Rose is at the heart of the RICO and Criminal Complaints and has recently been accused of Conspiracy and Aiding and Abetting a Criminal Enterprise, that of Convicted Felon, Ex-Sir Allen Stanford by the US Court Appointed Receiver in that case.